The answer: Your children!

 Connecticut is the only state with a gift tax

 Connecticut, the only state with a gift tax, has a similar scheme.
-It operates exactly the same way as the federal one except in 2021 Connecticut’s lifetime exemption amount is a bit smaller at $7.1 million.
-And the gift tax brackets are a bit smaller too, ranging from 7.2% to 12%.
+It operates exactly the same way as the federal one except in 2022 Connecticut’s lifetime exemption amount is a bit smaller at $9.1 million.
+In 2022, the gift brackets are narrowed down to just two rates – 11.6% if the value of the taxable estate/gift is $9.1 million to $10.1 million or then 12% if it moves beyond $10.1 million or greater.

 Payment of an actual gift tax

 Let’s also assume that you don’t really need that amount of “extra” money for your foreseeable future.

 1) you can forgo making that gift, holding onto that money until you die, and then your loves ones will end up paying estate tax on that amount, or

 2) if you are willing to part with it, you can give it away now, but then you must pay a gift tax now, prior to your death.

 Here’s an example